At Northam Residential College, your child is a part of our boarding family.

 - school nurse.

-If you or your child has any concerns about the residential college please speak with the college manager.
-If this does not resolve the matter contact the Department of Education’s manager, residential colleges on 9264 5432.
+If you or your child has any concerns about the residential college, please speak with the college manager.
+If a student has any concerns they feel they cannot raise with the college manager, they can email firstname.lastname@example.org.